jimniels/blog/src/client/posts/2021-04-12-svg-stroke-positioning-ios-masks-browser.md

 1. Outline your borders (this is what I did originally)
 2. Use centered borders, but manually reposition the points yourself
-3. Use centered borders, but double the width and mask the border overflow
+3. Use centered borders, but double the border width and mask the overflow

 ## Option 1 (What I Was Doing)

 Number one is what I did originally.
-It works, but the purist in me screams at having to create multiple sizes of the same image: that’s the very antithesis of vector images!
+It works, but the purist in me doesn’t allow me to sleep at night when I have to create multiple sizes of the same image: that’s the very antithesis of vector images!

 ## Option 2 (What Won’t Work in My Case)